 To identify and support charitable programs which promote good farming practices, healthy eating, education and a sustainable environment.

 Examples of organizations and projects that the Foundation has supported include:

-This year we have decided to again focus on working with the East End chapter of Slow Food to aid their efforts in supporting school gardening programs.
-Specifically, Slow Food will provide grants to a number of young local farmers to work with the administration, teachers, parents and students of the now over 20 public schools on the East End which have such programs.
+This year we have decided to again focus on working with Slow Food East End to aid their efforts in supporting school gardening programs.
+Specifically, Slow Food will provide grants to a number of young local farmers to work with the administration, teachers, parents and students of the 25 public schools on the East End which have such programs.
 The goal is to enhance these programs so that they can become self sustaining from year-to-year.
-Proceeds from the 2012 dinner enabled three master farmers on the East End to devote considerable time to assist the schools which have edible garden programs.
-There are now 20 such schools on the East End.
+Proceeds from the 2013 dinner enabled three master farmers on the East End to devote considerable time to assist the schools which have edible garden programs.
 Go to the Josh Levine Memorial Foundation facebook page to see comments on the success of these programs.